elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

   * Microbiology ([human](https://www.sciensano.be/en/about-sciensano/sciensanos-organogram/laboratory-medical-microbiology-lmm) and [veterinary](https://www.sciensano.be/en/about-sciensano/sciensanos-organogram/veterinary-bacteriology)): Sciensano is responsible for the  development of expertise in diagnosis and sub-analyses of infectious diseases
   * [Healthdata.be](https://healthdata.sciensano.be/) provides a technical infrastructure for the collection of registries, using a pseudonymised national registry number.
 The platform also facilitates automated data extraction (e.g., from clinical laboratories) and the linkage of registries.

 * The **Federal Service for Public Health** maintains a registry of [minimal hospital dataset](https://www.health.belgium.be/fr/sante/organisation-des-soins-de-sante/hopitaux/systemes-denregistrement/rhm) for reimbursement of hospitals.
 It was also responsible for the hospital surge capacity management plan during the COVID-19 pandemic.
-The High Council of Health is a group of experts that provide advice (e.g., on vaccination and other health measures such as masks).
+The [Superior Health Council](https://www.health.belgium.be/en/superior-health-council) is a group of experts that provide advice (e.g., on vaccination and other health measures such as masks).

 * The [Risk Assessment Group (RAG)](https://covid-19.sciensano.be/fr/covid-19-informations-scientifiques) is a permanent group with members from different disease units in Sciensano.
-It is responsible for continuous health threat detection and assessment in order to provide general management advice to the risk management group.
+It is responsible for continuous health threat detection and assessment in order to provide general management advice to the Risk Management Group (RMG).
 Sciensano coordinates the group and invites external experts to provide input when developing risk assessments.

 * The [Risk Management Group (RMG)](https://www.health.belgium.be/nl/node/37374) decides, in the event of a public health threat, the measures to reduce the risk to the Belgian population.
 It is a permanent group composed of representatives of Belgium’s health authorities and coordinated by the National Focal Point for the International Health Regulations of the Federal Public Health Service.